Patella fracture: Differential diagnosis

 Some people have a normal bipartite patella or two-part patella which can appear as a fracture.
 The fragment is usually seen in the top outer corner of the patella and can be distinguished from a fracture by being present in both knees.

 Types

 The patella can break in various ways depending on the way it is injured, and into two or more pieces.
-Types include transverse, with one fracture line and is the most common type, marginal, osteochondral and the rare vertical type, or stellate, where a direct compression force gives rise to a comminuted pattern.
+Types include transverse, the most common, with one fracture line; marginal; osteochondral; and the rare vertical type, or stellate, where a direct compression force gives rise to a comminuted pattern.
 Patella fractures can be further classified as displaced, where the broken ends of bone do not line up correctly and separate by more than 2mm, or undisplaced and stable where pieces of bone remain in contact with each other.
 If fragments of patella bone stick out from the skin it is known as an open patella fracture, and closed if the overlying skin is intact.